pollen-robotics/website/content/reachy/packs/reachy_expressive.md

     dimension : "70cm x 40 cm x 30 cm"
 ---

-Include 1 arms, 1 grippers, a head and a torso
+Includes 1 arm, 1 gripper, a head and a torso